juliakobor/es6-classes-practice/README.md

 * Make sure to indicate whether the transaction increased or decreased the amount of money in the bank account!

 The pin code property can be set but it should be never revealed!
-- if the owner wants to change the pin, the input should be validated (4-6 long digit string)!
-Use a setter!
+- if the owner wants to change the pin, the input should be validated - 4-6 long digits.
-- if the format was wring it should throw an error with a message "Wrong PIN!"
+- if the input is invalid it should throw an error with a message "Wrong format!"

 #### Bonus